Wolfgang Amadeus Mozart

 The Magic Flute, 1791

-Hell's vengeance boils in my heart.
 The Queen of the Night demands her daughter commit murder and the music is as terrifying as the words.
-Some of the notes should be impossible, but Mozart wrote them anyway.
+Some of the notes should be impossible to sing, but Mozart wrote them anyway.

 Clarinet Concerto in A major, K. 622, 1791